zscaler/terraform-gcp-zpa-private-service-edge-modules/README.md

 - Client ID
 - Client Secret
 - Customer ID
-3. (Optional) An existing App Service Edge Group and Provisioning Key.
+3. (Optional) An existing Service Edge Group and Provisioning Key.
 Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Service Edge Group and Provisioning Key

 See: [Zscaler Service Edge Deployment for Linux](https://help.zscaler.com/zpa/private-service-edge-deployment-guide-linux) for additional prerequisite provisioning steps.

 ### **Terraform client requirements**
-If executing Terraform via the "zsec" wrapper bash script, it is advised that you run from a MacOS or Linux workstation.
+If executing Terraform via the "zspse" wrapper bash script, it is advised that you run from a MacOS or Linux workstation.
 Minimum installed application requirements to successfully from the script are:
 - bash
 - curl
 - unzip